Definition

 When you ask an AI system a question, it may generate multiple grounding queries behind the scenes.
 For example, asking about current mortgage rates triggers grounding queries like 'current 30-year mortgage rate March 2026' and 'Freddie Mac mortgage rate survey latest' to retrieve real-time data rather than relying on potentially outdated training data.

-Google's Gemini API explicitly supports 'Grounding with Google Search,' and this mechanism is fundamental to how AI Overviews (appearing in 47% of Google searches) and AI Mode work—they actively query the web to verify and substantiate responses.
+Google's Gemini API explicitly supports 'Grounding with Google Search,' and this mechanism is fundamental to how AI Overviews (appearing in a significant share of Google searches) and AI Mode work—they actively query the web to verify and substantiate responses.
 Perplexity is built entirely around grounding, with every response citing retrieved sources.

 Grounding queries serve multiple purposes: fact verification (checking training data accuracy), current information access (prices, statistics, events after knowledge cutoff), source discovery (finding authoritative content to cite), hallucination reduction (requiring responses to be anchored in retrievable sources), and context enrichment (adding detail beyond parametric knowledge).